AntonShapovalov/GitHub-FavoriteRepo/README.md

 #### Structure:

 1. Repositories list screen - shows list of Square Inc. repositories
-2. Repository details screen - displays repository description and button "add to favorires"
+2. Repository details screen - displays repository description and button "add to favorites"

 #### How to install